The truth is: it’s not about me.

 In all honesty, I still have plenty of work to do.
-(And anyone who claims to be done is no teacher for me.)
+(And anyone who claims to be done is not really for me.)

 My goal is to graduate myself out of any misalignment.
 A transition whose time has come is effortless.
 If it has to be forced, the lesson is only temporarily bypassed, and it is sure to resume its work in short order.
-(Of course, after any lesson, there’s always another!)
+(P.S.
+The lessons never end; they just keep on comin’!)

-When any individual of a partnership evolves, it alters the dynamic, so as long as I’m growing (haven’t figured out how to stop), things continue to shift and reshape.
+When any individual of a partnership evolves, it alters the dynamic, so as long as I’m growing (which I haven’t figured out how to stop), things continue to shift and reshape.

 Relationship IS my healing method.
 It’s my training ground, my mirror, my crucible, and my greatest teacher.
 I am deeply honored and grateful.